-Independence of Members of Board
+Independence of Board Members

-Prior to August 2015, the Board of Directors consisted of five directors.
-Three of the directors, Brian Atkins, John MacPherson and Dave Nickerson, were considered independent of management and of any significant shareholder and are considered competent to exercise independent judgment in carrying out their responsibilities as directors.
+At the end of 2016, the Board of Directors consisted of seven directors.
+Five of the directors, Dave Nickerson, Jean-Charles Potvin, Malcolm Swallow, Ian Ward and John Warwick, were considered independent of management and of any significant shareholder and are considered competent to exercise independent judgment in carrying out their responsibilities as directors.
 None of these directors has any direct or indirect material relationship with the Company nor any relationship pursuant to which he may accept, directly or indirectly, any consulting, advisory or other compensatory fees, other than as remuneration for acting in his capacity as a member of the Board of Directors or a committee of the Board.
-John MacPherson retired as a Director in August 2015.
+Brian Atkins retired as a director on June 21, 2016.